citizenparker/great_wall/dont_do_this/slidesA.md

 ## #5.
 Careless Deployments

-.notes deployment synchroniziation (open browsers and how they react?) - THESE PAGES AREN’T RELOADING THE JS ON-CLICK BRO.
+.notes deployment synchronization (open browsers and how they react?) - THESE PAGES AREN’T RELOADING THE JS ON-CLICK BRO.